 Data breaches are a growing threat, yet small business owners don’t always know how to prevent them, or what to do should one occur.
 Online security breaches are not only disruptive but costly.
 A breach can be particularly difficult to recover from for small businesses that are not equipped to absorb the expense.

 There are several common causes of security breaches, and by learning some basic data breach prevention techniques, businesses can often prevent one from occurring.
-However, if a business is hacked, cyber liability insurance (a type of data breach insurance) can help it recover.
+However, if a business is hacked, cyber liability insurance can help it recover.

 Data breaches aren’t just a problem for big business

 When data breaches make the news, typically it's because they occurred at a major company, such as Google, Target, or Equifax.
 This may give small business owners a false sense of security, but the reality is that the victim of a cyberattack is more likely to be a small business, not a large corporation.

 "The majority of business owners don’t realize how much personal information they are storing about clients, employees, and vendors," says Joseph Jonas, director of wholesale and consulting at Insureon.
 "They don't think about all the credit card numbers, addresses, driver's license numbers, and other data they have on file."

 The average small business possesses a significant amount of data that is valuable to hackers, including:

 - Client names, email addresses, and phone numbers

 - Banking information, including account and routing numbers

 - Credit card numbers